 Consultation—Marine order 21—Safety and emergency arrangements

-The consultation is open until Tuesday 15 October 2019.
+The consultation closed Tuesday 15 October 2019.

 Marine order 21 provides information about:

 - safety of navigation

 The proposed new Marine order 21 (Safety and emergency arrangements) will amend the existing marine order to introduce a new regulation about damage control drills for passenger ships, and is included within the International Convention for the Safety of Life at Sea.